Engineerboy02/ME406LabPIDController/README.md

 ![Install finished](/Python%20PID%20Control%20Screenshots/IVS_7_VSC%20installed%20finish.jpg "Install finished")

-6. congrats you have now installed  Visual Studio Code
+6. Congrats you have now installed  Visual Studio Code

 ## Set up Visual Studio Code for python
-   See below for skiping steps
-   For installing the extension cont. below
-   For just the interpreter start at step 8
-   If you have already installed the Python extension and interpreter make a new .py file and head to step 15 and verify you get an output.
+   The interpreter and the Python extension must be installed in addition to the Visual Studio program.
+If you have previously installed the interpreter prior to this lab continue to step 8 to install the Python extension.
+If both have been previously installed continue to step 15 with a new .py file opened.
+In the event neither the interpreter and Python extension have not been installed follow the steps below.

 1. Open Visual Studio code to the main page